 Even an Implied Theology can be Enormously Dangerous

-Its important to understand that implied (implicit) and unspoken heresy is as bad a direct spoken or explicit one.
+It’s important to understand that implied (implicit) and unspoken heresy is as bad a direct spoken or explicit one.
 The strongest rebuke in all of Scripture was when Peter simply stopped eating with non-Jewish believers, and Paul took him very publicly to task (bypassing Matt 18) for only he was only implying: “But when Peter came to Antioch, I opposed him in public, because he was clearly wrong….
 When I saw that they were not walking a straight path in line with the truth of the gospel, I said to Peter in front of them all, “You are a Jew, yet you have been living like a Gentile, not like a Jew.
 How, then, can you try to force Gentiles to live like Jews?”
 Gal 2:11-21.
 Notice, this had nothing to do with anything Peter said.

-Let’s just imagine for a moment we were actually successful in imposing “Judeo-Christian values” (what ever those really are) and changing behavior of the entire world, or least our corner of the US.
+Let’s just imagine for a moment we were actually successful in imposing “Judeo-Christian values” (whatever those really are) and changing behavior of the entire world, or least our corner of the US.
 Since these people achieved change on their own, they would fall into spiritual pride and soon see no need for Christ.
-After all the greatest sin of all is the belief that I don’t need Jesus.
-Content with their success they are unlikely and not seek salvation in Christ.
+After all, the greatest sin of all is the belief that I don’t need Jesus.
+Content with their success they are unlikely to seek salvation in Christ.
 After all the gospel they were given was a conditional one, and they have met that condition.
 The Evangelical Church today is enormously content to fill up the slow bus to Hell, all for our maximum dining comfort.
-For the sake of the Gospel and the work of Christ, true Christians must accept that we live in messy, sinful and fallen world, that God is using that sin and its consequences to draw people to Christ.
+For the sake of the Gospel and the work of Christ, true Christians must accept that we live in a messy, sinful and fallen world, that God is using that sin and its consequences to draw people to Christ.
 The enormous problem of making the Gospel conditional is we also make Jesus irrelevant.
 Like the Pharisees we leave our followers in worse condition than when we found them.

 Let us never forget both Jesus’ and Paul’s most shocking words were directed at the most moral people to ever inhabit the earth… “You serpents, brood of vipers!
 How can you escape the condemnation of hell?… on you may come all the righteous blood shed on the earth.”
 Matt 23:32-36.
 And with Paul’s you can translate into any colloquial equivalent you wish: “As for those agitators, I wish they would go the whole way and emasculate themselves!”
 Gal 5:12.